OctopusDeploy/docs/docs/administration/reporting.md

 3. Go to the **Definition** tab, then click **Browse...**

 ![](/docs/images/3048643/3278358.png)
 4. In the Select Data Source menu, instead of selecting a file, enter your reporting URL, then Open.
-To get your reporting URL, see the section below on **Using the XML Feed**.
+To get your reporting URL, see the section below on **Using the XML Feed**.Â

 ![](/docs/images/3048643/3278360.png)